 Canadian serving life in Florida prison seeks to serve his sentence in Canada

-Two years later, Davies was convicted of first-degree murder and put in a Florida prison.
+Two years later, Davies was convicted of first-degree murder in the death of an acquaintance and put in a Florida prison.

-He is now 51, and in his 33rd year of his life sentence, with a presumptive parole date of 2041.
+He is now 51, and about to start the 34th year of his life sentence, with a presumptive parole date of 2041.

-In Canada, it’s likely he’d be paroled by now, but in Florida, you do the crime, you serve the time.
-Davies admits that he was at the scene of the killing, but claims he’s not guilty, and was framed for the murder.
+In Canada, it’s likely he’d be paroled by now, but in Florida, you do the crime; you serve the time.
+Davies admits he was at the scene of the killing, but claims he’s not guilty, and was framed for the murder.

-His wife approached W5, not to plead her husband’s innocence, but to ask us to share the story of how Florida officials have steadfastly denied requests to transfer him back to Canada to serve the remainder of his sentence.
-He wants to be near family, especially his ailing parents, and new wife.
+His wife approached W5, not to plead her husband’s innocence, but to ask us to share the story of how Florida officials have steadfastly denied requests to transfer him back to Canada, to serve the remainder of his sentence.
+He wants to be near his wife and his ailing father.

-Almost 1,600 Canadian inmates abroad in the last 25 years have been transferred back to Canada to serve their sentences – 80 per cent of which have been from the United States.
+As of March 2020, almost 1,600 Canadian inmates abroad in the last 25 years had been transferred back to Canada to serve their sentences; 80 per cent of which have been from the United States.
 Davies’ family is left to wonder why not him?

 W5 approached Florida Department of Corrections in December 2019, and after providing personal identification and criminal background checks, we were approved for a prison interview with Davies at the Franklin Correctional Institution in Carrabelle, Fla., a small town on the Gulf of Mexico.
 There was a short time frame, as Davies was about to be transferred to another Florida facility.

 Our movements were driven by protocol and rules.
 Camera equipment had to be itemized and screened; there were restrictions on items we could bring into the institution; no purses or cellphones.